chinibi/wc-step-by-step-ordering-free/readme.txt

 Note: We suggest using a theme that designates support for WooCommerce.

-## Built For Developers:
+= Built For Developers =

 Extend your customer's WooCommerce capabilities.
 Give their stores the enhancement of a shopper guided experience.

-## Great For Store Owner's Needs:
+= Great For Store Owner's Needs =

 Drive more sales to your store by adding the SBS package-driven step-by-step system to your website.
 Combined with the power of WooCommerce, the Step-By-Step Ordering System combines integrates our product with theirs.
 You can't go wrong!

-## Step-By-Step Ordering System for WooCommerce - SBS Light Version:
+= Step-By-Step Ordering System for WooCommerce - SBS Light Version =

 The light version of the Step-By-Step Ordering System is a fully-functional plugin which you can download from WordPress.org and directly from our site.
 Examine all of the core features.
 If you like it as much as we think you will, consider upgrading to our Premium Version to unlock the awesome features to really enhance the step-by-step experience.

-## Step-By-Step Ordering System for WooCommerce - SBS Premium:
+= Step-By-Step Ordering System for WooCommerce - SBS Premium =

 Go the the next level with the Step-By-Step Ordering Premium Version.
 Our Premium Version offers you countless enhanced tools tailored to drive your customer’s purchasing experience to the next level.
 People who shop on your site will be specifically guided to purchase your packages you offer for sale, along with add-on products you wish to cross-promote.
 Your buyers will be given the opportunity to buy products in a cross-promoted fashion, offering you the ability to drive sales while offering the customer a great shopping experience.

 For more information on SBS Premium click here to visit our website.

-## Sign up for Premium and Receive:
+= Sign up for Premium and Receive =

 * Unlimited Steps
 * Unlimited Packages